Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![james](image16.png)

+First we list all the contents of the directory with `ls`.
 If we then use the command `cat` we can view the contents of `user_flag.txt` and get our answer to the question of **Task 4**.

 ![flag](image17.png)

 ### Task 5: **Privilage escalation**
 Privilege escalation is a technique used in hacking to gain elevated access to resources or functionalities that are normally protected from the user or process.
+With the password: hackerrules we can download the image alien_autospy.jpg

 ![alien_autospy](image19.png)